Glecaprevir/Pibrentasvir 100 mg/40 mg film-coated tablets

 If you do miss a dose, work out how long it is since you should have last taken Glecaprevir/Pibrentasvir:

-• If you notice 18 hours or more after the time you usually take Glecaprevir/Pibrentasvir, wait and take the next dose at your usual time.
-Do not take a double dose (two doses too close together).
+- If you notice 18 hours or more after the time you usually take Glecaprevir/Pibrentasvir, wait and take the next dose at your usual time.
+Do not take a double dose to make up for a forgotten tablet.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.